redhead/diploma-thesis/Disadvantages_As_with_every_existing__.md

 #### Code navigation

 Axon Framework implements CQRS using the standard Java language constructs.
-That means, that all the features your IDE provides for development in Java works here as well.
+That means, that all the features your IDE provides for development in Java work here as well.
 Most of the popular IDEs know how to navigate their users to declarations and code usages, e.g. methods, fields or classes.
 However, the way how the code is decoupled by Axon Framework makes it significantly harder to use these features.
 The problem is caused by the nature of commands and events being passed around without specifying a direct connection to methods for their publishing or handling.
 For example, to find a handler method for a command or event, developers need to search for an annotated method with an argument of the same type as the command or event.
 This way is not very convenient, nor fast for the developers.

 The authors of Axon Framework knew about this annoyance, so they've created a plugin for IntelliJ IDEA, a Java IDE **citation needed**.
 The plugin makes navigation to and from handler methods easier.
 Sometimes, however, it is not fully reliable and stops working, from my experience.